What is the Fitness to Practice Policy?

 - refer the matter to a Faculty Fitness to Practice committee; or

-- refer for management through other processes.
+- refer the concerns for management through other policies or processes.

 I have been suspended from placement, what does this mean?